European night trains are becoming something of an endangered species, but these 10 overnight sleeper trains are still holding strong on the continent

 4. Budapest to Prague

-An old faithful amongst inter-railers, this classic overnight service whisks passengers between two of Eastern Europe’s prettiest cities, Budapest and Prague.
+An old faithful among inter-railers, this classic overnight service whisks passengers between two of Eastern Europe’s prettiest cities, Budapest and Prague.
 Rolling out of the Hungarian capital in the early evening, the service arrives in Prague bright and early the next morning.
-Wipe the sleep from your eyes and do a bit of sunrise sightseeing, before the madding crowd arrives.
+As you would expect, there are some spectacular views to behold both in the early evening and early morning, so enjoy them before departing one of Europe’s favourite sleepers.

 5. Trondheim to Oslo

-Hop aboard this sleeper service in the dark winter months and Norway’s epic scenery will be completely wasted on you.
-Jump aboard in summer, however, and the midnight sun will illuminate everything that is great about rural Scandinavia: shimmering lakes, scented pine forests and rugged mountains.
-The cities bookending this splendid 7-hour train journey are another story.
+Hop aboard this sleeper service in the dark winter months and Norway’s breathtaking scenery will be completely wasted on you.
+Summer, however, is a completely different story with the midnight sun illuminating everything that is special about rural Scandinavia: shimmering lakes, scented pine forests and rugged mountains.
+This 7-hour train journey is a lesser-known gem and the cities at each end are another story altogether.

 6. Madrid to Lisbon

-Attempting to send passengers back to the golden age of rail travel, the Madrid-Lisbon overnight service, operated by Trenhotel Lusitania, nearly succeeds.
-Passengers booking into its luxury class cabins can enjoy private showers and marvel at the fact that it still takes less than 11 hours to travel from Madrid to Lisbon by train.
+Attempting to send passengers back to the golden age of rail travel, the Madrid-Lisbon overnight service, operated by Trenhotel Lusitania, is the closest you’ll come to an authentic railway nostalgia trip.
+With a suite of luxury class cabins that emulate the first-class experience of a bygone era, passengers can enjoy private showers and marvel at the fact that it still takes less than 11 hours to travel from Madrid to Lisbon by train.

 7. Berlin to Malmö